 See following link for updates on these vital and important topics affecting the profession of physical therapy:

-On July 8, 2008, Governor Patterson signed into law a bill that will require mandatory education for Physical Therapists and Physical Therapist Assistants licensed/certified in New York State.
+On July 8, 2008, the Governor (Patterson) signed into law a bill that required mandatory education for Physical Therapists and Physical Therapist Assistants licensed/certified in New York State.

 The law is described in detail on the New York State Department of Education web site†.
 A few key elements are the following:

 - 36 hours of continuing education are required over each registration period (3 years)

 - The law became effective on September 1, 2009; CEUs taken before September 1, 2009 CANNOT be used to meet the requirement.
 For those that have renewal dates from January 1, 2010 to October 1, 2012, there will be a proration schedule of 1/2 credit hour per month.
 Refer to chart† on NYSED web site.
 Licensees whose registration is due to be renewed on or after October 1, 2012, must complete 1.0 hour of continuing education for each month of the Registration Period.

 - New graduate physical therapists and physical therapist assistants will NOT have to meet this requirement during their first 3 year license/certification timeframe.

 Two Bill Extensions of NYS Practice Act Affecting PTAs

 With Sunset Clauses Continuing (see expiration repeal dates below)